A Promotion Recommendation Letter is a document that endorses a particular employee to get a higher position in the company.

 How to Write Promotion Recommendation Letters

-For those who are conversant with writing formal business documents, promotion recommendation letters are quite straightforward.
-Since such a letter is still considered as an official document, there is a proposed format that you need to follow so that you address all the points that are needed.
+For those who are conversant with writing formal business documents, the letters are quite straightforward.
+Since such a letter is still considered an official document, there is a proposed format that you need to follow so that you address all the points that are needed.
 Let’s get to learn how you can vouch for your colleague or subordinate to get a promotion.

 Section 1: Header

-Before you begin writing the promotion recommendation letter, here are a few details that you should indicate.
+Before you begin writing the letter, here are a few details that you should indicate.

 Include your personal information